-Policy (sector) Description Calibration Strengthening of existing policies Cap-and-trade program (Multiple sectors) Link the program's carbon price floor to whether or not overall emissions are on track for the 2030 goal.
+Policy (sector) Description Calibration Strengthening of exis ting policies Cap-and-trade program (Multiple sectors) Link the program's carbon price floor to whether or not overall emissions are on track for the 2030 goal.
 As augmented, the carbon price reaches the mid-point between floor and ceiling prices, \$63 per metric ton, in 2030.
 Clean energy standard (Electricity supply) Ratchet up standards.
 Modeling also represents additional storage and demand response needed for electricity reliability.
-Electricity sector emissions fall to 38 MMT of CO 2 e in 2030, compared to 46 MMT under current plans.
-Zero emission generation grows by roughly 7 percent.
-Modeling accounts for system reliability needs through additional battery storage and measures to shift demand to off-peak times.
+Electricity sector emissions fall to 38 MMT of CO_2e in 2030, compared to 46 MMT under current plans.
+Renewable electricity generation grows by 7 percent.
+Modeling accounts for system reliability needs through additional battery storage and peak load shifting.
 Zero emission vehicles (Transportation) Increase requirements under the zero emission vehicle mandate for passenger cars and trucks.
-Zero emission vehicles reach 80 percent of passenger car and truck sales in 2030, by which time California's electric vehicles number 7.5 million.
-New initiatives Building electrification Continue to recalibrate state building and appliance policies to promote faster substitution of electrified technologies for natural gas.
+Zero emission vehicles reach 75 percent of passenger car and truck sales in 2030, and the number of electric vehicles in California's statewide fleet grows to exceed 7.5 million.
+Building electrification Continue to recalibrate state building and appliance policies to promote faster substitution of electrified technologies for natural gas.
 Policy effects are modeled as a shift to increasing shares of advanced electric heat pumps in new unit sales for residential space heating and water heating, reaching 50 percent of new sales in 2030.
-Zero emission heat standard policy Implement steadily increasing performance standard requiring a minimum amount of zero emission steam.
+New initiatives Zero emission heat standard Implement steadily increasing performance standard requiring a minimum amount of zero emission heat.
 Reductions peak at half the technical potential for solar thermal steam to substitute for natural gas as identified by ICF (2015).
 In 2030, this is roughly equal to a 6 percent fuel switch from natural gas to solar thermal.
-28 Cleaner cement and concrete production Implement performance standard requiring steady reductions in GHG emissions.
-Carbon capture and sequestration plus material input techniques reduce emissions to approximately 50 percent below current levels in 2030.
+28 Cleaner concrete production Implement performance standard requiring steady reductions in GHG emissions.
+In the Energy Innovation Scenario, 2030 emissions related to concrete production fall 44 percent below the empirical level observed in 2017.